Beggars will be losers

 Back to begging - Two reasons for avoiding the word ‘please’

 Knowing you as I do, you were clearly well-brought-up.
 Forever meticulous in your manners, you've always been spot on with your 'pleases' and 'thank yous'.
-But, the world of marketing is a different world.
+But, the world of marketing is different.

 So - there you have it.
 Next time you write a sales letter or email, stand-up straight, shoulders back, chin forward, big, bright, warm smile ... and tell your audience how their lives will be improved immeasurably for the better when (not if) they buy your product.